lassancejm/BITOFBITS/classics/commands.md

-# Here are some commands of frequent use
+# Some commands of frequent use

 * Compress vcf file: